ampproject/amphtml/extensions/amp-consent/amp-consent.md

 {
   "onUpdateHref": "https://example.com/update-consent",
   "promptUI": "consent-ui",
-  "promptIfUnknown": false,
+  "consentRequired": "false",
 }
 ```
 The previous consent state is read from local cache as `checkConsentHref` is not specified.
-No consent will be collected even if cache is empty because `"promptIfUnknown": false`.
+No consent will be collected even if cache is empty because `"consentRequired": false`.

 For users in `geo1`, the merged config is